k-bx/owlcloud/README.md

 ```

 The scary `Proxy::Proxy UsersAPI` part is just to move things from
 type-level to value-level world.
-This is usually used when you can
+This is usually done when you're
-extract all needed information from just a type, but you need to do
+already able to extract all needed information from just a type, but
-some actions with it in a value-level world.
+you need to do some actions with it at the value-level world.

 So, we deconstructed some special-built structure (via `client`
 function) into individual routines, which are able to request other